dashorst/dashboard/README.md

 The hudson configuration per project consists of two parameters:

- 1. Project matchers
- 2. Hudson URL
+	"nl.topicus.onderwijs.dashboard.modules.hudson.HudsonService" : {
+	  "matchers" : { "<code>" : "<regex matching project name>" },
+	  "url" : "<hudson url>"
+	}

-The project matchers is a JSON list of regular expressions that match Hudson jobs for your project.
+The project matchers is a list of regular expressions that match Hudson jobs for your project.
 As it is customary to have a seperate build for production branch, acceptance test branch and trunk, the Hudson plugin will aggregate build information accross the matched jobs.
+To differentiate between these branches, provide different regulare expressions for all branches, each with a different code.
+The code should be exactly one character.

 The Hudson url points to the root of your Hudson installation.
 The Hudson dashboard plugin will take it from there using the Hudson JSON API.